Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From PTA to Graph-based Summary Statistics

-For common signal detection, ${\rm Baseline-CURN}$, we examine all 90-component summary statistics, $\mathbfcal{G}$.
+For common signal detection, ${\rm Baseline-CURN}$, we examine all 72-component summary statistics, $\mathbfcal{G}$.
 Figure \ref{fig:eligible_detection} indicates the behavior of each element of $\mathbfcal{G}$ taking into account $AUC$, $p-$value, and ${\rm Cohen's}\; d$ evaluation metrics in the binary style.
 The white and black boxes are denoted to accept and reject metric conditions (Eq. (\ref{eq:conditions})), respectively.
 The result row is white if and only if all metrics meet the conditions.
-For common signal detection the $C_{\omega}$ and $\sigma_{\omega}$ are almost proper measures.
+For common signal detection the $C_{\omega}$ and $\sigma_{\omega}$ are almost proper measures that can discriminate between Baseline and CURN cases.
 This is also consistent with the results indicated in the first and last left panels of Figure \ref{fig:network_measures}.
-For the ${\rm non-HD}$ scenario, the $s_{\omega}$ and $\mu_{\omega}$ are more suitable, as confirmed by the middle panels in the second and third rows of Figure \ref{fig:network_measures}.
+For the Monopole scenario, the $s_{\omega}$ and $\mu_{\omega}$ are more suitable, as confirmed by the middle panels in the second and third rows of Figure \ref{fig:network_measures}.
 The only measure that performs well for SGWB detection is $\sigma_{\omega}$.
 This accomplishment is validated by the lower right panel of Figure \ref{fig:network_measures}.